Move over Optimus Prime, I have a new favorite transformer.

 He rewarded himself with things that rewarded him back.
 This might be my favorite thing Joe does.
 When Joe buys new clothes, he buys one outfit or pair of pants that smaller than the others, as a goal to look forward to.
 When he can fit into the smaller stuff comfortably, he knows he’s made progress, and it’s time to repeat the process.

 He put his focus on establishing good habits.
 Joe took his life one day at a time.
 During his first few months, there were plenty of instances where eating right and exercising was the LAST thing he wanted to do…but he did it anyways.
 As we all know, an object at rest tends to stay at rest, and an object in motion tends to stay in motion – so Joe forced himself into motion and built up momentum.
 Now, exercising and eating right aren’t even thoughts in his mind…it’s just what he does!

 He had a plan.
-I’d like to tell you that there’s some magical formula in the Rebel Fitness Guide and the Rebel Strength Guide that gave Joe the power to succeed, but then I’d be lying.
+I’d like to tell you that there’s some magical formula in the Rebel Fitness Guide and the Rebel Strength Guide (now the Nerd Fitness Academy) that gave Joe the power to succeed, but then I’d be lying.
 Here’s the big secret: they’re quality programs with specific workout routines and diet advice presented in a nerdy fashion that happened to resonate with Joe and his philosophy.
 Because he made a financial investment in his well-being, it was an easier decision to say “I should really follow through with this.”

 Personally, I don’t care WHAT plan you follow, as long as you follow something and work towards improving with each workout.
 Get started with the free Angry Birds Workout or Beginner Bodyweight Routine if you’re not looking to spend money and start building your own healthy habits and momentum TODAY.